Classes

 The class teacher is Mrs Cross.

 The nursery and reception children in Hedgehogs learn partly through whole group discussion, affectionately known to our children as 'carpet time' and small group practical activities.
 We follow the Early Years Curriculum which is very active and play based and believe strongly in following the children's interests and outdoor learning.
 Children learn in small groups working with adults and also through child-initiated activities inside and outside.
-Alongside these activities, children also get involved with 'Woodland walks' every Friday throughout the year, 'Dough gym' (to encourage fine motor development) 'music and movement', 'Show and Tell' and PE sessions.
+Alongside these activities, children also get involved with 'Woodland walks', Outdoor learning and Forest school throughout the year.
+'Dough gym' (to encourage fine motor development) 'music and movement', 'Show and Tell' and PE sessions.

 FOXES- Year 1 and 2